 - I’m intrigued by the idea of Watertown’s Kid Only Fishing Pond, located in Riverside Park.
 Only kids aged 18 and under (accompanied by an adult) are allowed to fish there.
 There’s no fishing license required and no fees.
 I’m told that it’s well-stocked with fish and therefore very popular!

-- If history and architecture are your thing, definitely check out the Historical Homes Walking Tour, which showcases many well-preserved local homes.
+- If you love history and architecture, definitely check out the Historical Homes Walking Tour, which showcases many well-preserved local homes.
 Guidebooks are available at the Visitor Center.

-- The historic Goss Opera House in downtown Watertown should also be a must-see on your list.
+- The historic Goss Opera House & Gallery in downtown Watertown should also be a must-see on your list.
 It’s free to walk in and check out the historic building and artwork displayed on the main floor.
-Although once inside, you may as well stay for a meal at Charley’s Restaurant or Crossroads Bar & Grill.